NextCenturyCorporation/VirtUE-sensing/targets/win-target/README.md

-Windows Sensors - Windows User Space Sensor Installation and Run Instructions Mark Sanderson mark.sanderson@twosixlabs.com
+Windows Sensors - Windows User Space Sensor Installation and Run Instructions

 # Differences And Caveats

-## Docker Issues
+## Docker
-For now, Docker *will not* be used to containerize the Windows Sensors.
-The Windows 10 Docker product is still fairly immature, and it is not clear if we'll be able to take advantage of its functionality in the future.
-There were a number of issues including random virtual network malfunctions and etc that prevented Docker from being useful.
+Docker is not used for containerizing the Windows Sensors due to the immaturity of the Windows 10 Docker platform.

-## curio
+## Installation
-curio 0.9 appears to be comptable (at least partially) with windows.
-This will be proven out as time goes on.
+This is *not* an unattended installation, several User Access Control and installation prompts must be handled manually, as well as installing the Sensor Driver.

 # Bootstrap a Windows 2016 Server AWS Instance
-1) With an AWS instance in an RDP window ready to boot strap open the .\savior\bin\bootstrap.ps1 and follow the instructions at the top of the file.
+1) With an AWS instance in an RDP window ready, open a command prompt and execute `windows-
 2) Executing this powershell file will install git and python 2.7.x which is required for installing the rest of the system.

 # Building Windows Sensors From Scratch
-1. Ensure that you have a virtual machine running Windows 10 x64 w/git for windows and python 2.7 installed.
+1. Ensure that you have a virtual machine running Windows 10 x64 with git for windows and python 3.6.x installed.
 2. Log on to the windows 10 target, and clone this respository.
 ```Cmd
 git checkout master